 Assists with digestive problems

-Healthy fats, such as MCT oil, can help sustain the gut bacteria, which aids in the appropriate digestion and absorption of vitamins and minerals.
+Healthy fats, such as MCT oil, may help sustain the gut bacteria, which aids in the appropriate digestion and absorption of vitamins and minerals.

 While studies on digestion and MCT oil have been conducted exclusively on animals, most animal studies have yielded encouraging findings in human tests.